Date: 21 March 2019. Dating for

 Get a throw-away email address.
 Stick with first names

 or nicknames.
 Include a general location and age range.
-Don't lie
+Do not lie

 about your age!
-If you're focused on meeting someone twenty years
+If you are focused on meeting someone twenty years

 younger and in perfect physical condition, the likelihood of success